Ethiopian runner left off team, attacks coach

 The coach needed medical treatment for an injured left eye, and Bisrat says police are searching for the runner.

-Bisrat says Chala was carrying a rock when he assaulted his coach, but didn't use it.
+Bisrat says Beyo was carrying a rock when he assaulted his coach, but didn't use it.

 The federation says it has banned him for two years from all competitions.